jundalisay/spblist/content/en/material/principles/intro/chapter-05.md

 5. Meeting at a Point

-We interpret this as the triangle created by gluon flux tubes.
+We interpret this as the triangle created by gluon flux tubes (3 aetherspace particles).